Sad-Gamers/Camera-Tools-For-Watch_Dogs/README.md

 • Control the time of day as well as the weather preset. <br />
 • Freeze and slow down the game. <br />
 • UI/HUD Toggle.  <br />
-• Super Rendering Toggle, which renders the game at an extreme quality only seen in pre rendered cutscene.
+• Super Rendering Toggle, which renders the game at an extreme quality only seen in pre rendered cutscenes.
 This toggle assumes you are already running the game on Ultra settings.
 # Acknowledgments
 This project uses a function coded by github.com/yubie-re in order to allow me to change read/write protections in certain memory regions protected by the game's DRM.
 # Extra